IIDelta/steam-online-emulator/README.txt

 ====================================

 PRE-REQUISITES:
-1. Ensure the game folder contains the steam_api.dll (preferably, the original).
+Ensure the game folder contains the steam_api.dll (preferably, the original, uncracked).
     IF NOT: locate it in the game folder (may have been renamed by the crack) or online.
         Game folder: steam_api.dll is often renamed appending '_o' or '.bak'
         Online: Search for the file corresponding specifically to your game version.
                 **Warning:** Generic DLL download sites often provide mismatched versions that will crash the game.
 Ensure the file version matches your game build.
-2. If the game has a crack applied, restore the original 'steam_api.dll' first.

 INSTRUCTIONS:
 1. Locate your game folder (the one containing the .exe and steam_api.dll).